 This covers everything from strains and sprains to skin lacerations and dog fight wounds.

 This group of conditions is largely “accidental” and part of being an active dog.
 So, don’t let the risk of injury prevent you from taking your dog out and about — after all, it’s what being a dog is all about.

-What we’re talking about here is dental disease so severe that it requires medical and surgical intervention.
-This might be a broken tooth, gum disease or tooth root infection.
+What we’re talking about here is a dental disease so severe that it requires medical and surgical intervention.
+This might be a broken tooth, gum disease, or a tooth root infection.

 A huge percentage of dogs are walking around with unrecognized dental disease.